Open-Reviews/Mangrove/ui/content/contribute/spread.md

 title: Spread the word
 ---

 Follow Mangrove and spread the word on social media, or write about Mangrove’s approach to open data and privacy.
-Help to grow the community of reviewers and users, and the ecosystem of applications that integrate open reviews.
+Help to grow the community and the ecosystem so that we free this valuable source of insight together, for the benefit of all.